influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitoring-influxenterprise-clusters.md

 #### Step 3: Restart the Telegraf service.

-Restart Telegraf so that your configuration changes take effect:
+Restart the Telegraf service so that your configuration changes take effect:
 ```
 ~# sudo systemctl restart telegraf
 ```